 Editor’s note: Need a direct mail service for your business?
 Fill out the below questionnaire to have our vendor partners contact you with free information.

-A traditional digital sales funnel uses targeted advertising – usually from Facebook or Google – to drive traffic to a campaign landing page.
-There, users would either take an action or be slated to receive some kind of remarketing message.
+A traditional digital sales funnel uses targeted advertising, usually from Facebook or Google, to drive traffic to a campaign landing page.
+There, users either take an action or, if they did nothing, be subject to a retargeting campaign.

 To get the most out of the printed components of your digital marketing campaign, it’s important to follow a few best practices.

-2. Commit to more than One mailing.
-A one-and-done approach just doesn’t work in direct mail.
-Data shows that response rates go up with the second or third mailer.
-This doesn’t mean that you have to spend more money.
-What it does mean is that you’ll likely get a better response by mailing 500 people three times than you would by mailing 1,500 people once.
+A one-and-done approach doesn’t work well for direct mail.
+Data shows that response rates and your marketing ROI go up with the second or third mailer.
+This doesn’t mean you have to spend more money; it means you’ll likely get a better response by mailing 500 people three times than you would by mailing 1,500 people once.

-3. Research mailing costs before starting design.
 With mail, a small difference in size and construction can have a huge impact on postage costs.
-For example, one-eighth of an inch could be the difference between postage for bulk standard letter rate or bulk flat-rate postage, which would increase your postage costs by as much as 40 cents apiece.
+For example, an eighth of an inch could be the difference between postage for bulk standard letter rate or bulk flat-rate postage, which would increase your postage costs by as much as 40 cents apiece.
 This can add up to a lot of money.
-Good printing companies have resources available and can walk you through your options and explain their impact on your mailing budget.
+Good printing companies have resources available to walk you through your options and explain how they affect your mailing costs.

-4. Include an exclusive offer and a CTA.
-Your campaign offer and calls to action (CTAs) should be compelling for your potential customers and consistent across all your marketing channels.
+Your campaign offers and calls to action (CTAs) should be compelling for your potential customers and remain consistent across all your marketing channels.

-5. Use PURLs.
 Personalized URLs are the key to measuring and retargeting your direct mail recipients.
-So invest in PURL tracking software and use the results to inform future marketing campaigns.
+Invest in PURL tracking software, and use the results to inform future marketing campaigns.

 Once you’ve set up your direct mail campaign using these best practices, you’ll be ready to unleash the power of printing as a vital component of your digital sales funnel.